K-J-Q/kitchensink-quiz/README.md

 and password can successfully access the webservice to read the JSON response.

-The original model/Member.java was renamed to model/MemberRegisterationModel.java A new model was created called MemberLoginModel.java.
+The original model/Member.java was renamed to model/MemberRegisterationModel.java A new model called MemberLoginModel.java was created.
 This contains the username and password only
 ```
 @SuppressWarnings("serial")
 @Entity